apify/apify-docs/sources/platform/integrations/ai/qdrant.md

 1. Specify the following details: provider, region, and name.

-1. Once the cluster is created and its status is healthy, set up an API key linked to the created cluster.
+1. Set up an API key for the cluster once it is created and its status is healthy.

-1. With the cluster ready and its URL and API key in hand, you can proceed with integrating Apify.
+With the cluster ready and its URL and API key in hand, you can proceed with integrating Apify.

 ### Integration Methods